amitrecords/pandas_intro/README.md

 # Pandas

-*Introduction to using pandas for computational chemistry and related.*
+*Introduction to using pandas for computational chemistry and related applications*

+# Introduction